 With every Architectural project you have to start at the beginning to assess the existing building, understand what our clients are looking to achieve and ensure that this is feasible from both planning and construction perspectives before formulating an agreed design brief.

-In order to carry out this process we offer a free no obligation design consultation where a member of Brightman Clarke Architects design team will visit you to get a full understanding of your needs and aspirations for your dream home.
+In order to carry out this process we offer a no obligation design consultation where a member of Brightman Clarke Architects design team will visit you to get a full understanding of your needs and aspirations for your dream home.

 Site Survey and Existing Information